EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 + **-frme[:lx|:ly|:lxy][:theta=#][:xor=#][:yab=#] &nbsp;_l_,_r_,_b_,_t_**\\
   starts a new frame, in box.  _l_,_r_,_b_,_t_ are left, right, bottom, top in "graphics units."\\
-  _Note:_{: style="color: red"} "graphics units" are designed so that 0,1,0,1 makes a square box with that fits on a sheet of A4 or American size paper with comfortable margins.\\
+  _Note:_{: style="color: red"} "graphics units" are designed so that 0,1,0,1 makes a square box with that fits on a sheet of A4 or American size paper with comfortable margins.
-  Options:

   {::nomarkdown}<div>{:/}
   Option | Function
   - | -